sjy-eon/baseline_BridgeVLA/README.md

 <div align="center">
+# This repository is an implementation of BridgeVLA, the baseline for foveatedVLA research.

-# BridgeVLA: Input-Output Alignment for Efficient 3D Manipulation Learning with Vision-Language Models
+## BridgeVLA: Input-Output Alignment for Efficient 3D Manipulation Learning with Vision-Language Models

 A 3D VLA framework that aligns the input and output within a shared 2D space in both pre-training and fine-tuning, enabling strong data efficiency and achieves impressive performance in both basic and generalization settings.